 An unusual name and one (we suspect) which has been conjured up to lend this jaunty piano a Teutonic flavour.
 Very firmly from the “Mysterious East” this instrument has a pleasing mellow tone and a positive touch.
 It also has three pedals.
 Please call for further information

 Schiedmeyer were one of the finest German manufacturers with a high reputation for quality and innovation.
 However by the mid 1970s, with world markets and and consumer habits changing, the company finally succumbed and allowed itself to be subsumed into the mighty Kawai organisation.
 The example you see here was made just before the takeover and is very much a modern instrument made in the traditional manner.
 It has a powerful sound with a positive touch and comes in a satin walnut case.
-Please call for further details
+Please note this instrument is now sold

 Knight K20 P.O.A